aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 Deploying this way also means that the Workspace app will be deployed regardless of user choice and of course does not support deployment via the Intune Company Portal.

 Like we&#8217;ve done [previously with Citrix Receiver](https://stealthpuppy.com/deploy-citrix-receiver-intune/), the Workspace app can be [deployed to Windows 10 machines via Intune with PowerShell](https://docs.microsoft.com/en-us/intune/intune-management-extension) without requiring custom packaging.
 We need a consistent URL that will always download the latest version of Workspace app and [a command line to perform a silent installation](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/install/cfg-command-line.html).
-Your command line options might differ depending on your target environment, but the example script below will download and install the Workspace app.&nbsp;&nbsp;
+Your command line options might differ depending on your target environment, but the example script below will download and install the Workspace app.

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">$Url = "https://downloadplugins.citrix.com/Windows/CitrixWorkspaceApp.exe"
 $Target = "$env:SystemRoot\Temp\CitrixWorkspaceApp.exe"